brootaylor/brootaylor-v3/src/_content/writing/the-voices.md

 "Your wife finds you boring"
 "Your sons tolerate you"
 "Do you even know what you believe!?!"
-"Cheer up.
+"Cheer up!
 You can't always be so intense"

 This thick fog
 This icy mist